~Writing a Biography ~

 THE PAPER TRAIL

 Over the years, Sara occasionally toyed with the idea of writing her autobiography.
-Her friend Bennett Cerf, the editor-in-chief of Random House, implored her to do so: "I know that I need not tell you," he wrote in a March, 1938 letter, "that I stand ready to be of as much help as I possibly can.....It seems to me that tale of your whole relationship with Erskine is exactly the sort of thing that we need more and more of if we are to cling to anything decent while everything around us goes plunging on into absolute chaos."
+Her friend Bennett Cerf, the editor-in-chief of Random House, implored her to do so: "I know that I need not tell you," he wrote in a March, 1938 letter, "that I stand ready to be of as much help as I possibly can.....It seems to me that tale of your whole relationship with Erskine is exactly the sort of thing that we need more and more of if we are to cling to anything decent while everything around us goes plunging on into absolute chaos." *

 Sara never wrote the memoir Cerf was hoping for.
 However, in 1958, having published three books of poetry and dozens of poems in Poetry magazine, The Nation, and The Saturday Review of Literature, she agreed to tape a series of interviews for the University of California at Berkeley about her crusade for women's rights and her evolution as a poet.
+The tapings became an oral history, "Sara Bard Field: Poet and Suffragist," in which she talked about her relationship with Erskine and the role her need for intellectual and emotional freedom had played in her life.

 (Back to top)

-Gradually the tapings grew into a massive, 600-page oral history, "Sara Bard Field: Poet and Suffragist," and the work in which Sara finally bequeathed to posterity the story of her relationship with Erskine and her own testimony to the importance of intellectual and emotional freedom.
-In addition, she carefully preserved over 2,300 letters that she and Erskine wrote during their many separations, along with roughly 1,000 more to and from their friends, families, and former spouses.
-She gave most of these, as well as the couple's many poetry manuscripts and Erskine's rare books and paintings, to the Huntington Research Library in San Marino, California.
+Sara also carefully preserved nearly 3,000 letters that she and Erskine wrote during their many separations, along with many more to and from their friends, families, and former spouses.
+She gave most of these, as well as numerous manuscripts and Erskine's collection of rare books and art, to the Huntington Research Library in San Marino, California.

 (Back to top)